satyajeetsandhu/Innovaccer/README.md

     - Open innovaccer-master/innovaccer/index.html in your browser
   # Step 4
-    - Inspect Element (Ctrl+Shift+i) to see if all the links and files are loaded (in console), if not, please check if you haveextracted the files porperly and your are connected to internet.
+    - Inspect Element (Ctrl+Shift+i) to see if all the links and files are loaded (in console), if not, please check if you have extracted the files porperly and your are connected to internet.

  # Inside the app
   # Step 1